Ichchhie/Ichchhie/README.md

-- 👋 Hi, I’m @Ichchhie
+- 👋 Hi, I’m Ichchha currently a Erasmus Mundus SE4GD(Software Engineering for Green Deal) student.
-- 👀 I’m interested in hiking, travelling and anything that's aesthically pleasing whether it be mobile apps or instagram profile
+- 👀 I’m looking to collaborate on Android/Kotlin-Wasm/Flutter projects
-- 🌱 I’m currently learning to draw Mandala
+- 🌱 I’m currently learning Kotlin/Wasm
-- 💞️ I’m looking to collaborate on Android and Flutter projects
+- 💞️ I’m interested in hiking, traveling and anything that's aesthically pleasing whether it be mobile apps or instagram profile
-- 📫 How to reach me : mail me at ichchhamoktan07@gmail.com
+- 📫 How to reach me : mail me at Ichchha.Moktan@student.lut.fi

 <!---
 Ichchhie/Ichchhie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.